 We believe passionately in the power of our purpose statement, "Bringing energy to our world - the right way."
-It is our role to satisfy global demand for responsibly developed energy with environmental, social and governance (ESG) standards being top of mind.
+It is our role to satisfy global demand for responsibly developed energy with ESG standards being top of mind.
 We execute this by delivering consistent operational excellence and through active stakeholder engagement.
 Our energy is also represented by our people, what we bring to the communities we operate in and each of our relationships.